TIC4302/CourseSyllabus/assignment/project-design-assignment.md

 - For "Student-Team-C": https://classroom.github.com/g/gfvRiMru
 - For "Student-Team-D": https://classroom.github.com/g/q4GFqTe_

-Please accept the invitation and mentioned your project team name.
+Please accept the invitation and mentioned your team name for your project (e.g., Team-A, Team-B).
-For example, Project "Team-A" need to mention "Student-Team-A".
+For example, "Team-A" need to mention "Student-Team-A" (just add "Student-" in front of your team name).

 Please follow these steps for the detail:

 #### Select your student ID

+Select you ID from the list.

 ![image](image/select-student-ID.png)

-#### Fill your Team Name, make sure it is exactly the same with your team
+#### Fill your student team name

+Please make sure it is aligned with your project team name

 ![image](image/create-team.png)

 #### Accept the assigment

+After accepting the assignment, you can visit your student team's repository.

 ![image](image/accept-assignment.png)